 - Internal company data: What information about customers is already available?

-- Evaluating a target audience analysis of a similar product
+- Analysing a target audience analysis of a similar product

 - Conducting qualitative interviews or surveys